Distributions: stock dividends: introduction

 - the standard provision contained in a company’s articles permitting it to make the share issue,

 - a company’s resolution specifically authorising such an issue,

 is considered to make the shares in question ‘shares of a relevant class’.

 (This content has been withheld because of exemptions in the Freedom of Information Act 2000)

 Dividend Reinvestment Plans

 A company may offer a Dividend Reinvestment Plan (DRIP), which allows holders of ordinary shares to use their cash dividends to acquire additional shares.
 These are purchased on their behalf by a plan administrator usually through a low cost dealing arrangement.
-These are not stock dividends and there is normal distribution treatment.
+These are not stock dividends and the normal distribution rules apply.

 Only quoted companies are likely to issue stock dividends which serve a commercial purpose.
-See also CG58763 where unquoted companies issue stock dividends, and SAIM5150 concerning the IT consequences.
+See also CG58750 where unquoted companies issue stock dividends, and SAIM5150 concerning the IT consequences.

 - that a share issue is not simply a normal bonus issue outside the scope of the stock dividend legislation,